PingoPlatform/Pingo/Atlas/README.md

 This folder shows examples case studies of example habitats in the southern Baltic Sea.

 ## Coarse sand and gravel
-Describes the appearance of shallow coarse sand and gravel habitats in shallow waters of the Baltic Sea.
+Describes the appearance of shallow coarse sand and gravel habitats ,in shallow waters of the Baltic Sea.

 ## Examples of Lidar based habitat classification
 This is an extensive report decribing the use of Lidar for marine geomorphological classification.